Postdoctoral Program in Pediatric Dentistry

 Program Stipend and Tuition

-The stipend is $43,600 for first year residents and $45,400 for second year residents.
+The stipend is PGY 1 $ 50,000.00 and PGY 2 $ 52,000.00.
 No tuition is required for residents; however, fees associated with the College of Graduate Health Sciences are required (approximately $800 a year).
 Fringe benefits include malpractice coverage, health insurance for the resident, one week of vacation a year, University Holidays and 3 ½ Personal Days.
 Health insurance for dependents is available for an additional premium.

 The University of Tennessee College of Dentistry serves as the primary outpatient clinical site.
 The excellent professional staff and large patient population provide a challenging environment for learning.
 Additional affiliated clinical sites include Le Bonheur Children’s Hospital and St. Jude Children’s Research Hospital.

 Applicants to the program must be citizens of the United States at the time of application, and have graduated from a dental school approved by the Commission on Dental Accreditation of the American Dental Association.